Peavey Guitar Amps

 If you are an intermediate-level metal guitarist on a budget and you’re looking for your first real guitar amp, given the Bandit a look.
 Or, if you’re a veteran player me and just want a simple, great-sounding, no-hassle amp for home use you might consider it.

 I’ve had my Bandit for something like 15 years.
 I tried a lot of amps before deciding on it, and today I wouldn’t part with it.
 While it wouldn’t be my first choice, I would use it in a band if necessary, and I know it would perform very well.
 For up-and-coming players, I think it is tough to beat, and for veteran players, it is one of those amps you’ll keep coming back to.

 The Peavey Bandit

 Vypyr VIP 2

-A few years ago I was looking for a small amp with built in effects.
+A few years ago I was looking for a small amp with built-in effects.
 I wanted something I could easily tote around the house, just for messing around.
-I ended up with a Peavey Vypyr, and it is an amp I often still use it today.
+I ended up with a Peavey Vypyr, and I often still use it today.

 The VIP 2 is a modeling amp, meaning it is intended to emulate different guitar amps and effects.
 You can also use it with acoustic guitar and bass, and there are models for those interments a well.
 It has a wide array of built-in instrument models and effects, so you’ve got everything you need in one handy little package.

 Well, they cover almost all of the bases.
-I would love to see the XXL come back into production, or something like it.
+I would love to see the XXL or something like it come back into production.
 I think there is a market for an affordable, powerful, solid-state, TransTube head for up-and-coming players who want a stack but can’t afford the 6505.